MyDrift-user/Axilar/README.md

 ## Get Involved

 Axilar is in its early development phase, and we're excited about the journey ahead.
 Contribute your ideas, and let's redefine workflow management together.
+If you have any kind of Idea for a name that would fit this project feel free to share it.